magdalena-horowitz/Interactive-Lab-Hub/Lab 3/README.md

 ## Prep for Part 2

 _1. What are concrete things that could use improvement in the design of your device?
-For example: wording, timing, anticipation of misunderstandings...
+For example: wording, timing, anticipation of misunderstandings..._
- _

  The visuals of the design of the device can definitely be improved.
-While the device is a voice-activated plant, there are currently incoming signals that it reads: ie. motion, voice, touch, but doesn't output a lot of signals other than sound (voice).
-The seocnd part of the lab now uses buttons to indicate that the plant is ready for care and is ready to say something.
-This will incorporate light, a display screen with audio --> text display for those who are hard of hearing or deaf, and the option to google the care instructions for your plant.
+While the device is a voice-activated plant that personifies your plant to treat it as a pet, there are currently only incoming signals that it reads: ie. motion, voice, and touch.
+It currently doesn't output a lot of signals other than sound (voice).

+ The second part of the lab now uses buttons to indicate that the plant is ready for care and is ready to say something.
+This will incorporate light, a display screen with audio --> text display for those who are hard of hearing or deaf, and the option to google the care instructions for your plant, its history, family tree, and any more information.

-_2. What are other modes of interaction _beyond speech_ that you might also use to clarify how to interact?
+_2. What are other modes of interaction _beyond speech_ that you might also use to clarify how to interact?_
-_

 For part 2, the plant will be able to be pet by pressing a button, watered for the correct amount of time (timed through 3-5 seconds through a blinking light), and the audio output will also be displayed on the screen.
 Finaly, the option to integrate the device with a google search for your specific plant will be given so you can get more detailed instructions about the history, details, and care instructions for your plant.

 _3. Make a new storyboard, diagram and/or script based on these reflections._

+_Script: _

+** Red light sensor is on: Plant needs care **

+** Maggie sees the red light and walks closer toward the plant.
+As Maggie draws near, the camera and a motion detector collectively sense Maggie's presence and Planty begins to talk **

+Planty: "Hi Maggie, Good morning!
+Thanks for noticing I need a bit of care today."

+Maggie: "Hi Planty --

 ## Prototype your system